 We therefore ask the House to do all in its power to protect communities in Australia and our region from the harmful impacts of climate change – such as more severe heat, extreme and unpredictable weather and rising seas – by:

 - committing to deeper and more urgent reductions of our greenhouse emissions;

 - developing a plan to ensure Australia achieves zero net greenhouse emissions well before 2050, and supporting families and communities affected by the transition towards renewable energy and more sustainable land use;

 providing additional assistance to help our poorest neighbours adapt to the harmful impacts of climate change.

-If you would like to help, just ask for the petition suited to your electorate from firstname.lastname@example.org.
+If you would like to help, just ask for the petition suited to your electorate from email@example.com.
 Ideally, you will be linked with like-minded others in your electorate.
 Alternatively, simply print out a generic copy of the petition and write in the name of your electorate at the top.
-After collecting signatures, it would be important to send them in to ARRCC, Level 15, 179 Elizabeth St, Sydney NSW 2000 or to Micah Australia.
+After collecting signatures, please send them to Zhi Yan, Caritas Australia, GPO Box 9380, Sydney NSW 2000.